contractcops/auditingroadmap/Common Attack Vectors/Reentrancy.md

 > Reentrancy is when an attacker is able to achieve race condition and repeat an action (that he's not supposed to) multiple times consequently.

+> In the context of Ethereum, a reentrancy attack is where an attacker is able to re-enter (repeat) a state modifying function so that an inconsistent state is used to perform malicious state.

 The easiest way to spot a contract that's vulnerable to re-entrancy is by looking for important logic that occurs after the following functions are used:

 - call()
 - send()

 > Reentrancy mainly occurs when a contract sends ether to an unknown contract.

 > The reason behind why this vulnerability is possible when using the above functions is because of how Solidity and the EVM handle payments from one contract to another.